dermi1002/lbp_popit-color-generator/README.md

 ### Completed:
 - [x] Rework the code into classes and functions for easier functionality with other games and versions (see the class-test branch)
 - [x] Edit code functions, values, etc., for extra readability among project contributors
+- [x] Separate functions to their own script